Main current projects

 Combining chemical analyses with in-situ bioassays, we identified the molecular formulas of the chemical compounds triggering the nurse frog's behavior.
 Ranitomeya variabilis and Hyloxalus azureiventris both produce distinct chemical compound combinations.
 This leads us to conclude that two separate communication systems are at work.
 In an ecological context, we classify the conspecific R. variabilis compounds as chemical cues - that is, they are only advantageous to the receiver (nurse frog), not the emitters (tadpoles).
 The heterospecific compounds, we suggest are chemical signals.
 These are advantageous to the emitters (heterospecific tadpoles) and likely also to the receivers (nurse frog).
 Due to these assumed receiver benefits, the heterospecific compounds are possibly synomones which are advantageous to both emitter and receiver.
 This would be a very rare communication system between animal species, especially vertebrates.

-Involved researcher: Lisa M. Schulte (former doctorate cnadidate of Stefan Lötters).
+Involved researchers from our lab: Lisa M. Schulte (former doctorate cnadidate of Stefan Lötters), Stefan Lötters.